I'm in the Market for a New Bottega Veneta Bag, so I Took 3 for a Test Run

 If you like a handbag that works for and with you, then the Patti Top Handle Bag is the one for you.
 The flap design is great for safety, meaning that no one can just reach in and grab any of your belongings, and the detachable shoulder strap allows you to go hands-free whenever you need to.
 I particularly love this feature when I'm traveling and want an elegant, elevated bag for my actual trip that can quickly become practical for busy airport days.
 It's also protected with the Certificate of Craft.

-For a fun, compliment-worthy going-out bag, you can't go wrong with the Let's Go east-west style.
-It's almost geometric in shape and has a long enough top strap to fit around your shoulder no matter how chunky your fall sweater is.
+For a fun, compliment-worthy going-out bag, you can't go wrong with the Knot Lock style.
+It has an envelope-style silhouette has a long enough top strap to fit around your shoulder or across your body.

 -